 That means kids know how to figure out that they need to calm themselves down when they get upset.
 They’re able to be flexible when expectations change, and they can resist giving in to frustrated outbursts.
 This skill develops over time.
 That’s why it’s fairly common to see a 4-year-old having a tantrum, but not a 12-year-old.
-If a 12-year-old regularly has tantrums, he likely has a problem with self-regulation.
+A 12-year-old who regularly has tantrums likely has a problem with self-regulation.

 When it comes to self-regulation, your child also has a “set point.”
-It’s when she’s able to manage her emotions and behavior in appropriate ways.
+It’s when your child is able to manage emotions and behavior in appropriate ways.

-To maintain that level of control, she needs to keep track of changes in her situation or environment.
-She needs to assess how she’s feeling and reacting, compared to her set point.
-And she has to know what adjustments to make in order to get back to that point.
+To maintain that level of control, kids need to keep track of changes in their situation or environment.
+They need to assess how they’re feeling and reacting, compared to their set point.
+And they have to know what adjustments to make in order to get back to that point.

 The source of the problem is the body’s nervous system.
 The nervous system has trouble regulating itself.
 So when kids are in situations that cause sensory overload, they can’t self-regulate.
-Their emotions and behaviors go unchecked, even when they’re aware of the things that are overwhelming.
+Their emotions and behaviors go unchecked, even when they’re aware of the things that are overwhelming them.

 Consider this example.
-Before you go to the store with your child, she counts her money and realizes she finally has enough to buy the hot toy all the kids want.
-When you get to the store, she’s already overexcited.
+Before going to the store, Natalie counts her money and realizes she finally has enough to buy the hot toy all the kids want.
+When she gets to the store, she’s already overexcited.

 The display is overwhelming, however.
 So are the crowds to get to it, not to mention the noise.
-Suddenly, she’s having a sensory meltdown, and you have to leave the store without getting the toy.
+Suddenly, she’s having a sensory meltdown and has to leave the store without getting the toy.